MultiplicityFoundation/R.A.I.N./README.md

 ---

-## What is R.A.I.N.
+## What is the R.A.I.N.
 Lab?

-R.A.I.N.
+Vers3Dynamics' R.A.I.N.
 Lab are recursive AI research assistants that helps you explore ideas and make real discoveries.
 Unlike a regular chatbot that might "discover" things you already know, R.A.I.N.
 Lab cross-checks your internal knowledge and online sources to make sure you are exploring genuinely new territory.

 **What you can do with it:**